Macclesfield Flood Risk Management Plan (FRMP2)

 Working with the local risk management authorities; 4 objectives were agreed to mitigate local flood risk in the Macclesfield flood risk area:

 1. By 2025 the Lead Local Flood Authority supported by the Environment Agency will increase awareness of flooding, the Flood Warning Service, boost community resilience and educate the community on riparian ownership for the Macclesfield Flood Risk Area.
-This includes being part of the EAs National Flood Awareness Campaign in October/November 2020 and improving the uptake of the Flood Warning Service by 20%.
+This includes being part of the Environment Agencies National Flood Awareness Campaign in October/November 2020 and improving the uptake of the Flood Warning Service by 20%.

 2. By 2024 the Lead Local Flood Authority with support from United Utilities will manage development / redevelopment opportunities by mapping Sustainable Urban Drainage Systems (SUDS) and de-culverting/daylighting opportunities for within the Macclesfield Flood Risk Area to further encourage the use of Green SUDS .
 Promoting channel daylighting where opportunities exist.